Algram/hotword/README.md

 sudo systemctl stop snips-hotword && sudo systemctl disable snips-hotword

-alter the hotword.service file to the path of your hotword.py file -copy the hotword.service file into the /lib/systemd/system/ folder and change to chmod 775 -reboot
+alter the hotword.service file to the path of your hotword.py file
+- copy the hotword.service file into the /lib/systemd/system/ folder and change to chmod 775
+- reboot
--sudo systemctl enable hotword && sudo systemctl start -hotword
+- sudo systemctl enable hotword && sudo systemctl start -hotword

 hotword starts a snips session using sessionStart and passing in the customData object the name of the person who said the hotword
 ![](https://github.com/oziee/hotword/blob/master/images/mqtt.jpg?raw=true)